Political Science and Public Affairs, M.A.

 Review Process

-Applications are reviewed by a committee of political science department faculty members.
+A committee of political science department faculty members reviews applications.
 Complete applications received by March 1 (for enrollment beginning in August) or November 1 (for enrollment beginning in January) will receive full consideration.
 We will continue reviewing applications after these deadlines if space allows.
 If applying after the priority deadline, you are welcome to contact the graduate program coordinator to see whether applications are still being considered.

 Tuition